Code-Institute-Submissions/patrickpulfer-Code-Institute-M4/documentation/development.md

 ### Test 3 - Registration & Authentication
 1. Navigate to App URL (https://django-test-world-forums.herokuapp.com/ for example)
 2. Ensure you are not logged in
 3. Click on "Sign Up" button which should appear in the top right corner
+4. Register an account and observe if you receive an email with confirmation link
+5. Click on the link provided in the email and login

 ## Feedback from End User